Old Town Scottsdale Real Estate Market Report — August 2026

 Buying or Selling an Old Town Scottsdale Business?

 Old Town Scottsdale Real Estate businesses … restaurants, bars, boutique retail, hotels, art galleries, professional services, and SkySong-corridor tech operators … trade at premium valuations because the customer base supports higher margins.
-Our dedicated full-time business brokers specialize in Arizona transactions and close at maximum value with complete confidentiality.
+Our dedicated full-time business agents/brokers that specialize in Arizona business transactions close at maximum value with complete confidentiality.

 ▶Talk to a Business Broker◀Buying or Selling an Old Town Commercial Building?

 Old Town Scottsdale Real Estate Fashion Square corridor and Entertainment District acquisitions have tightened as institutional buyers compete for stabilized retail and hospitality assets.
 SkySong-adjacent office and the McDowell Corridor remain the most active segments.
-Our dedicated full-time commercial agents cover this entire submarket.
+Our dedicated full-time commercial real estate agents/brokers that specialize in Old Town Scottsdale cover this entire submarket.

 ▶Talk to a Commercial Agent◀